SebastienGllmt/KanjiWallpaper/README.md

 Simply run the program and the output will be made in the same folder the program is located

-Two aspects will vary each time the pprogram is run
+Two aspects will vary each time the program is run
 - The kanji in a given location
 - The brightness of a given location